 - you must give the landlord a written notice before moving.
+Make a copy for yourself.
 The law does not say how much notice you have to give but you should give as much notice as possible.
 The notice needs to say:

 - that you or someone living in your home is in fear of violence right now from the abuser

 - that you need to end the lease, and the date you want the lease to end.
 You do not need to give 30 or 60 days’ notice, and

 - what you want the landlord to do with anything you leave behind.